polyfem/polyfem/README.md

 Acknowledgments & Funding
 --------
-The software is being developed in the [Geometric Computing Lab](https://cims.nyu.edu/gcl/index.html) at NYU Courant Institute of Mathematical Sciences and at the University of Victoria, Canada.
+The software is being developed in the [Geometric Computing Lab](https://cims.nyu.edu/gcl/index.html) at NYU Courant Institute of Mathematical Sciences and the University of Victoria, Canada.

 This work was partially supported by: